Opportunities

 China’s expanding presence is prompting greater alignment among regional states.
 Shared concerns about maritime security, sovereignty and stability are creating new opportunities to strengthen regional frameworks and expand multilateral cooperation.

-There is a unique opportunity to build a more networked regional architecture, one that deepens cooperation and strengthens regional agency.
-Minilateral groupings, issue-based coalitions and flexible coordination mechanisms can complement formal institutions, allowing partners to align where interests converge.
+There’s a unique opportunity to build a more networked regional architecture—one that deepens cooperation and strengthens regional agency.
+Minilateral groupings, issue-based coalitions and flexible coordination mechanisms can complement formal institutions, allowing partners to align where their interests converge.

-For Australia, this means deepening engagement with Southeast Asia, the Pacific and Indian Ocean partners in ways that reinforce regional institutions rather than bypass them.
-Supporting the resilience and effectiveness of these institutions, particularly in areas such as maritime governance, legal frameworks and crisis response, will be important.
+For Australia, that means continuing efforts that deepen engagement with Southeast Asia and Pacific as well as Indian Ocean partners in ways that reinforce regional institutions rather than bypass them.
+Supporting the resilience and effectiveness of those institutions, particularly in areas such as maritime governance, legal frameworks and crisis response, will be important.

 Enhancing presence, access and denial

-Interoperability between partners, such as Australia, Japan, India and the United States, remains a central priority.
-These efforts do more than signal capability.
+Interoperability between partners, such as Australia, Japan, India and the US, remains a central priority.
+Such efforts do more than signal capability.
 They shape operational realities, improve the ability to operate in complex environments and contribute to a balance in which coercive actions become more difficult and costly.

 Investing in resilience

 China’s grey-zone activities highlight vulnerabilities in infrastructure, supply chains and information systems.
-Addressing these vulnerabilities is both a defensive necessity and a strategic opportunity.
+Addressing those vulnerabilities is both a defensive necessity and a strategic opportunity.

-This is not solely a domestic task.
+This isn’t solely a domestic task.
 Supporting resilience in regional states, through capacity building, technical assistance and institutional partnerships, can build trust and reinforce stability across the Indo-Pacific.
 Effective competition will require integrating defence and security efforts with economic, technological and informational tools.
-National security is no longer confined to the military domain.
-It encompasses the full range of government activity, from infrastructure investment to digital standards and supply chain resilience.

 Competing through economic and technological statecraft

 China’s influence is also shaped by its role in infrastructure development, technology ecosystems and regional economies.
-These domains create long-term patterns of dependence that can translate into strategic leverage and basing opportunities.
+Those domains create long-term patterns of dependence that can translate into strategic leverage and, in some cases, create conditions that support Beijing’s future security and military objectives.

 Shaping regional norms

-As Chinese activity becomes more persistent, the importance of norms and rules increases.
+As China’s activities become more persistent, the importance of norms and rules increases.
 Upholding freedom of navigation, transparency in security agreements and respect for sovereignty will be central to maintaining stability.

-However, norms are not self-sustaining.
+However, norms aren’t self-sustaining.
 They must be reinforced through consistent practice, sustained presence and, where necessary, collective pushback.
-Australia and its partners can play a leading role through active diplomacy, regional institutions and practical cooperation.
+Australia and its partners already play an important role through active diplomacy, support for international law, freedom-of-navigation activities, regional institutions and practical cooperation.
+Those efforts help to preserve the conditions that have underpinned regional stability for decades, ensuring that disputes are managed peacefully, sovereignty is respected and no single power can unilaterally dictate the rules of the region.

-Supporting organisations such as the Pacific Islands Forum, while deepening engagement with Southeast Asian and Indian Ocean partners, will be critical to ensuring that regional norms remain relevant and resilient in a more contested environment.
+Supporting organisations such as the Pacific Islands Forum, and deepening engagement with Southeast Asian and Indian Ocean partners, will be critical to ensuring that regional norms remain relevant and resilient in a more contested environment.
+Building public understanding of why those efforts matter is also important.
+Investments in diplomacy, regional institutions and international partnerships can sometimes appear less tangible than defence spending or infrastructure projects, but they play a vital role in shaping the strategic environment, strengthening regional agency and reducing opportunities for coercion.

 Conclusion

-China’s presence is growing, but its impact is not predetermined.
+China’s presence is growing, but its impact isn’t predetermined.
 The regional environment will be shaped by how states respond.
-For Australia and its partners, this requires sustained engagement, clear priorities and a willingness to compete across security, economic and political domains.
+For Australia and its partners, that requires sustained engagement, clear priorities and a willingness to compete across security, economic and political domains.

-The objective is not to exclude China, but to ensure that its growing presence does not translate into dominance.
-This will require managing long-term strategic competition, strengthening resilience, building coalitions and reinforcing a regional order in which all states retain the ability to make independent choices.
+The objective isn’t to exclude China, but to ensure that its growing presence doesn’t translate into dominance.
+That will require managing long-term strategic competition, strengthening resilience, building coalitions and reinforcing a regional order in which all states retain the ability to make independent choices.

-In this context, competition and cooperation are not mutually exclusive.
-Managing both, simultaneously and over time, will define the next phase of Indo-Pacific security.
+In this context, competition and cooperation aren’t mutually exclusive.
+Managing both, simultaneously and over time, will define the rest of the Indo-Pacific century.